Sydney Tower Eye has been a popular tourist attraction in the city, for the last 30 years.

 Go up to the 5th floor of the Mall and follow the signs to the admissions desk.

-The St.James station is just 2-minute walk away and Town Hall and Martin Place only 5 to 10 minutes.
+The St.James station is just 2-minute walk from Sydney Tower Eye while Town Hall and Martin Place Stations are 5 to 10 minutes away.

 There are several bus stops near Sydney Tower.

-Sydney Tower is the last stop for some buses and some move further into the city.
+Sydney Tower is the last stop for some buses and some go further into the city.

 The Sydney Tower Eye is close to numerous bus routes that terminate in or pass through the city.